 In 2014 National Museums Scotland announced the third stage of its ambitious £80 million Masterplan to restore the much loved Victorian building on Chambers Street to its former grandeur and reveal the remarkable treasures of National.
-The project involves the creation of ten new galleries to showcase our Art, Design and Fashion and Science and Technology collections, which opened on 8 July 2016.
-In February 2019, the transformation was completed by the opening of three new galleries showcasing the Ancient Egyptian and East Asian collections, due to open on 8 July in 2016.
+The project involved the creation of ten new galleries to showcase our Art, Design and Fashion and Science and Technology collections, which opened on 8 July 2016.
+In February 2019, the transformation was completed by the opening of three new galleries showcasing the Ancient Egyptian and East Asian collections, due to open in 2019.

 1859 – 1869 William T McCulloch